openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 **View** link.
 For example:

 .. image:: ../../../shared/images/component_container.png
- :alt: Image of a unit page with a parent component.
+ :alt: A unit page with a parent component.

 ==================================================